anapaoh/evidence1-ICM/Evidence 4/README.md

 - Read the file that contains a list of passwords (one per line).

--Use a regular expression to check each password against a pattern.
+- Use a regular expression to check each password against a pattern.

-The pattern looks for passwords that:
+- The pattern looks for passwords that:

-Are at least 8 characters long
+- Are at least 8 characters long

-Include both uppercase and lowercase letters
+- Include both uppercase and lowercase letters

-Contain at least one number
+- Contain at least one number

-Have at least one special character (like !, @, #, etc.)
+- Have at least one special character (like !, @, #, etc.)

 If a password doesn’t match the pattern, it is considered weak.